IMYourGod123/NovoHeli/README.md

 For the Track that we selected is **Industry Collaboration**.

+Our Project Title is **Dynamic Screw Detection and Object Counting using Image Processing.**

 **Problem Statement**
 Manual counting is not only time-consuming but also prone to human error, especially when dealing with large volumes.
 This inefficiency often leads to inconsistencies and slows down productivity, highlighting the need for a more accurate and automated solution.